15 Creative Optometry Website Design Ideas

 A character recording a video

+Did you know that a third of online activities involve watching video content?
 We often underestimate how effective videos can be, so this is another great way to provide your website visitors with a good user experience.
 A silent or captioned video might be the way to go because people are turned off by the loud autoplay videos or audio.
 Make sure that your video is of great quality because it will boast of your reputation in the field of eye care.

 Videos are a great form of content because they are dynamic and exciting.
 Your branding can be strengthened by just one short video, like any of the following: